ClementWeeSG/monaxe/readme.md

 - monix.eval.Task
 - monix.reactive.Consumer

+# Why Monaxe for Haxe?

+Haxe libraries for async support tend to base themselves off JavaScript idioms, like Promises.
+Unfortunately, Promises are a somewhat Javascript-specific idiom, and follow an API that looks awkward to developers from Java or other backgrounds (like yours truly).

+# Monaxe & Monix

 The public APIs follow Monix closely, with some allowances for special Haxe functions that provide as-elegant or more elegant ways to achieve what Monix uses in Scala to achieve the same effect.

 ## Abstracts